 Ben Anthony Konkol, Boise State UniversityFollow

-This video still is from a larger work entitled Icarus.
+This video still is part of a larger stop-motion animation entitled Icarus.

 This animation sequence is a post-apocalyptic retelling of the story of Icarus.
 This narrative takes a liberal step away from the original myth, by combining the roles of architect and pilot into one character, and by focusing on the construction and flight of a ship.
 The circumstances surrounding the escape are left to the viewer to intuit.
 By referencing cyber-punk and retro-futurism, I developed a machine-world aesthetic in a flat, wireframe style.
 This animation is composed of a series of hand-drawn frames which have been edited and assembled in Photoshop.
 No digital manipulation has occurred beyond what was required to fit the physical artworks together in a digital format.